What is multiple sclerosis (MS). Image showing neuro pathways that can be damaged as the result of MS.

 What causes MS?

 Although it is not yet certain exactly why people develop MS, research suggests that combinations of genetic, environmental and viral factors are involved.
+We look at some of those most commonly associated with MS below.

 Genetic